EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/Documentation.md

 #### Scripting

-You can add a command to the script bindings using kaithem.lights.scriptActions, which is a weak value dict of command names.
+You can add a command to the script bindings using kaithem.chandler.scriptActions, which is a weak value dict of command names.
 The first word in a script binding is the command name, the rest will be split by spaces(double quotes and backslashes work as they do on a Linux command line) and passed as positional arguments to the